 - 1. The existing interactive educational program and exhibits shall be continued and developed to meet the growing needs of the visiting public and shall reflect the unique history and resources of the Light Station and surrounding area. - 2.
-The education program shall use low-impact, non-consumptive methods to minimize impacts on the Light Station, Preserve, and marine resources. - 3.
-Education programs and exhibits shall continue to focus on maritime history, the marine environment, historical restoration, and the natural and cultural history of the Light Station, Pine Grove, and the Mendocino area.
+The education program shall use low-impact, non-consumptive methods to minimize impacts on the Light Station, Natural Area, and marine resources. - 3.
+Education programs and exhibits shall continue to focus on maritime history, the marine environment, historical restoration, and the natural and cultural history of PCLSSHP, Pine Grove, and the Mendocino area.
 Programs shall provide opportunities for exploring environmental ethics and examining human impacts on plants, wildlife, habitat, and historical resources. - 4.
 The ongoing process of historical research and restoration shall be documented and disseminated to the public.
-Opportunities for integrating historical research and restoration skills shall be explored as part of educational programming at Point Cabrillo. - 5.
+Opportunities for integrating historical research and restoration skills shall be explored as part of educational programming at PCLSSHP. - 5.
 Educational programs for school groups shall be designed to integrate with the curricula and needs of local and visiting schools and colleges. - 6.
 Management shall support the recruitment and training of volunteer docents to address the needs of visiting school groups and the general public. - 7.
-Environmental education professionals shall be hired as staff or under contract to facilitate quality educational experiences for school groups. - 8.
-A new educational facility shall be designed and constructed so that the integrity of the natural, scenic and historic resources is maintained.
-Such facility shall be constructed adjacent to Point Cabrillo Drive or in a reconstruction of the Barn.
+Environmental education professionals shall be hired as staff or under contract to facilitate quality educational experiences for school groups.